Azure/azure-cli/doc/authoring_tests.md

     def test_disk_create(self):
 ```

 Some test cases will fail when running in parallel.
 You can add a `@serial_test()` decorator.
-All test cases with it will run sequentially.
+All test cases with it will run sequentially using `azdev test --mark serial -a "-n 1"`.

 ## Test-Related Environment Variables